 - Dispatch: ATC-wide Merit order as of 1/15/2018.

 - Mackinac VSC set to 20 MW north to south.

 - Special additions: 2023 model includes all planned and proposed ATC projects at the 345 kV level.

 - These models are used to create the models with Generator QMax/QMin reduced to 90% capability that are used for the Assessment.

 The process for performing dynamic stability assessments includes three types of analyses: (1) the annual review of existing generator angular stability, (2) specific generator interconnection study reports, and (3) specific voltage stability assessments.

-The base cases for the annual review of existing generation angular stability for this compliance monitor period are a 2021 light load model with high local generation, 2021 light load model with low local generation, a 2021 peak load model with high local generation, and a 2021 peak load model with low local generation.
-All of the base cases were created using the 2015 series MMWG 2021 models.
+The base cases for the annual review of existing generation angular stability for this compliance monitoring period are a 2021 light load model with high local generation, 2021 light load model with low local generation, a 2021 peak load model with high local generation, and a 2021 peak load model with low local generation.
+All of the base cases were created using the 2016 series MMWG 2021 models.

 The base cases for specific generator interconnect study reports are described in detail in the associated study report.

 The base cases for specific voltage stability assessments are described in detail within the associated study report.